Boise County, Idaho Land For Sale (18 results)

 OWNER FINANCING

-This is a legally registered, 20 acre gold and gem Mining Claim for sale, the Crooked Gold #12 with the Crooked River and also Shonip Creek running thru the whole claim for then over 1600 feet.
-Having 2 creeks on the claim will double your gold prospecting potential.
+This is a legally registered, 20 acre gold and gem Mining Claim for sale, the Crooked Gold #14 with the Crooked River running thru the whole claim for over 1300 feet.

 Located 35 miles NE from the quaint mountain town of Idaho City with all the necessities.